 This was our very first Festival Roundup back in February 2016.
-It covered annual events held between March and May.
-The sad truth is just three years later 6 of the 18 festivals listed are no longer with us.
+It covered annual events held between February and May.
+The sad truth is that as I write this in 2019 at leadt 6 of the 18 festivals listed are no longer with us.
 It’s a reminder that our music depends on your support, especially your attendance at events, but also your active involvement in your local jazz society or on the planning board of a nearby festival.
 Find the current Festival Roundup HERE.

 NORTH CAROLINA JAZZ FESTIVAL (Wilmington, N.C.) – Feb.
 4-6, 2016